 Can I accept two offers at the same time?

-No. You can only accept one offer at a time.
-Once an offer is accepted in writing, a binding sale agreement exists between you and that buyer.
-However, you can accept a first offer subject to a suspensive condition, such as bond approval, and use a 72-hour clause to continue marketing the property.
-If a second, better offer comes in while the first buyer is still sorting their bond, you can give the first buyer 72 hours to waive their condition.
-If they can't, the first offer falls away and you can accept the second.
+No. You can accept only one offer at a time.
+The moment you sign acceptance, a binding sale agreement exists between you and that buyer, and signing a second would put you in breach of the first.
+There is a legitimate way to keep a backup in play, though.
+You can accept a first offer that is subject to a suspensive condition, such as bond approval, and add a 72-hour clause that lets you carry on marketing the home.
+If a stronger offer arrives while the first buyer is still arranging finance, you give that buyer 72 hours to waive their condition and proceed.
+If they can, the sale goes ahead with them.
+If they cannot, their offer falls away and you are free to accept the second.
+This keeps you covered without ever holding two live agreements at once, and your agent and conveyancer should set the clause up so it is clean and enforceable.

 Do I have to tell buyers there are other offers on my property?